 Focussing on the Mental Health of your Teams

-According to the Mental Health Foundation, 56% of adults have said that their mental health has deteriorated since lockdown began, this is on top of the statistics pre-covid-19 highlighting that 60% of individuals will experience a mental health issue at some point during the year.
+According to the Mental Health Foundation, 56% of adults have said that their mental health has deteriorated since March 2020, this is on top of the statistics pre-covid-19 highlighting that 60% of individuals will experience a mental health issue at some point during the year.
 It is clear that we are going to have to live with the impact of covid-19 for a significant period of time and this will have a substantial knock on effect on the mental health of society, with levels of anxiety, stress and depression expected to rise and those already living with mental health problems are facing extra challenges.

 Mental health awareness and support is starting to improve within organisations, but there is still so much more to be done to break down the stigmas relating to mental health and to truly foster a culture that proactively supports those employees who are struggling with their mental wellbeing.
 Here are our thoughts around what your organisation should be considering as part of your broader approach to wellbeing:

 Talk, Talk and Talk Some More - Now so more than ever people need to be able to feel comfortable talking about how they are feeling and not fearful of any repercussions.
 Think about how as leaders you can create an open culture by talking about any personal experience you have had around mental health or encouraging employees to come forward and sharing their experiences and how they are managing their mental wellbeing.
 Only by discussing mental health regularly and at all levels of your organisation will stigmas start to be broken down.

 Support and Up Skill Managers - less than 25% of managers (Deloitte Mental Health and Employees 2020) are trained or feel confident dealing with and talking about mental health.
 Think about how you can train and up skill your managers so they are confident to have these conversations and be in a position to support their teams and the challenges they may be going through as well as where else can managers access support and resources to help them.